Jokic scores 31 points; Nuggets beat Timberwolves 114-103

 Denver used its size with Jokic and McGee to assume a 13-point lead in the first half.
 The Nuggets scored their first 20 points in the paint, a streak snapped by an Aaron Gordon 3-pointer.
 They finished with 60 points inside the paint for the game.

 Jokic was doing much of the offensive work.
 He had 12 of Denver’s first 14 points.
+Together, Jokic and McGee combined for 27 rebounds and the Nuggets held a 53-43 rebounding advantage.

-Edwards, the Timberwolves’ contender for rookie of the year, then took over in the third quarter.
-Minnesota kept putting the ball in the rookie’s hands and he repeatedly drove to the basket.
-With an 8-0 run, the Wolves closed to 92-89 to end the third, but they wouldn’t get any closer.
+“I definitely think this could be a lineup in the future, especially with teams that play two bigs,” McGee said.
+“I definitely feel like it gives Joke definitely some time off his legs on the defensive end. … He doesn’t have to worry about it.
+He can just do what he does on offense.”

 TIP-INS

 Nuggets: Monte Morris was held out for injury management.
-He made his return on Tuesday after missing 12 games with a right hamstring strain. … Coach Mike Malone said he doesn’t expect Will Barton (right hamstring strain) or PJ Dozier (right adductor strain) to return before the end of the season.
+He made his return on Tuesday after missing 12 games with a right hamstring strain. … Malone said he doesn’t expect Will Barton (right hamstring strain) or PJ Dozier (right adductor strain) to return before the end of the season.
 Malone said Barton, who missed his 11th straight game, is closer to a return than Dozier.
-Dozier has missed the past five games.
+Dozier has missed the past five games. … Denver has beaten Minnesota in 11 straight matchups.

 Timberwolves: Edwards passed Christian Laettner for the most games of 20-plus points in a rookie season in franchise history.
 Edwards has 34 such games this season. … Edwards’ 18 points in the third tied his season-high for a quarter. … Towns had his 32nd double-double of the season and extended his club record for consecutive games with a 3 to 83 straight games.